Eschatologue/CM_wiki/docs/class/barbarian/giant.md

 Your physique is bolstered by the primordial elements.

-***Elemental Fortitude.*** You have Resistance to one of the following damage types of your choice: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-thunder: Thunder, or :dmg-lightning: Lightning.
+***Elemental Fortitude.*** You have Resistance to one of the following damage types of your choice: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-thun: Thunder, or :dmg-lgtn: Lightning.
 You can choose a different type when you finish a Short or Long Rest.

-***Elemental Cleaver.*** When you use your Giant's Cleaver, the weapon is infused with one of the following damage types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-thunder: Thunder, or :dmg-lightning: Lightning Its damage type changes to the chosen type and it deals an extra 1d6 damage on a hit.
+***Elemental Cleaver.*** When you use your Giant's Cleaver, the weapon is infused with one of the following damage types: :dmg-acid: Acid, :dmg-cold: Cold, :dmg-fire: Fire, :dmg-thun: Thunder, or :dmg-lgtn: Lightning Its damage type changes to the chosen type and it deals an extra 1d6 damage on a hit.
 You can use your Bonus Action to change the damage type.

 ### Level 10: Mighty Impel